-South Shore Joint Initiative partners include individuals and organizations that support particular objectives and initiatives as part of the larger coalition to protect Prince Edward County’s South Shore Important Bird and Biodiversity Area.
+South Shore Joint Initiative partners include organizations that support particular objectives and initiatives as part of the larger coalition to protect the Prince Edward County South Shore Key Biodiversity Area.
 Our partners include:

 Birds Canada is a non-profit, charitable organization built on the enthusiastic contributions of thousands